-The principal functions of the MPC includes the processing of zoning, platting, site plan, variance and other development related applications, along with zoning enforcement, long range planning, and the issuing of certificates of occupancy and sign permits.
-These services are provided by the MPC through the following organizational departments: Administrative, Current Planning, Long Range Planning, Zoning Enforcement, Clerical Support and Geographic Information Systems (GIS).
+The principal functions of the MPC includes the processing of zoning, platting, site plan, variance and other development related applications, along with zoning enforcement, long range planning, and the issuing of various permits including certificates of occupancy and sign permits.
+These services are provided by the MPC through the following organizational departments: Administrative, Land Development, Community Planning & Design, and Zoning Enforcement.

 - Prepares and adopts a general plan

 - Reviews site plans and subdivision regulations

 - Prepares staff reports and advises the Planning Commission, Zoning Board of Appeals, Shreveport City Council, and the Caddo Parish Commission on decisions affecting the built environment

 The MPC is also responsible for maintaining and monitoring compliance with the Shreveport-Caddo 2030 Master Plan, the city’s Comprehensive Plan.